 The Executive Education Program at the Maxwell School has welcomed 10 2014-2015 Hubert H. Humphrey Fellows, who are embarking on a year of academic study, ... more

 The Department of Languages, Literatures and Linguistics (LLL) in the College of Arts and Sciences is sponsoring a lecture by one of its most celebrated ... more

 Syracuse University Vice Chancellor and Provost Eric F. Spina today named Chilukuri K. Mohan interim dean-designate of the College of Engineering and Computer Science.
 A ... more

 Syracuse University has been named one of the 50 top LGBT-friendly colleges and universities, according to Campus Pride.
 Syracuse was cited for its LGBT Resource ... more

 Light Work has announced the 40th annual “Light Work Grants” exhibition, featuring the work of the 2014 Light Work Grant recipients: Trevor Clement, Sebastien Collett ... more

 Amid all the construction, campus tours and summer activities over the past 60 days, work has continued on Fast Forward Syracuse, the University-wide initiative providing ... more

 University Union's 10th annual Juice Jam Music Festival will take place on Sept.
 7, featuring performances from seven different artists across the event's two stages. ... more

-On occasion of the Syracuse University Humanities Center 2014 Syracuse Symposium: Perspective, Light Work will present "Perspective: Selections from the Light Work Collection."
-The exhibition ... more
+On the occasion of the Syracuse University Humanities Center 2014 Syracuse Symposium: Perspective, Light Work will present "Perspective: Selections from the Light Work Collection."
+The ... more

 Light Work has announced the exhibition “Revive,” featuring the work of Alison Rossiter.
 It runs Aug.
 18-Oct.
 22 in the Kathleen O. Ellis Gallery at ... more